 Bundy was a trusted member of the Republican party at the time at a high level and he was also on the crime commission and serving on committees that investigated rape and white collar crime.
 He obviously deceived them as to his crimes behind the scenes but is refusing to acknowledge that fact and covering up all the evidence that was found at Taylor Mountain really necessary?
 If embarrassment was behind the public deception it seems to me that it does not over ride the girls who were missing and killed by Bundy and the amount and types of evidence found at Taylor Mountain and Issaquah sites that was either “lost” “destroyed” or sealed – that evidence could have been worked and should have been worked and there are many more investigative tools in the crime scene investigation arsenal than just DNA so to restrict Bundy cases to only using DNA as per a 2011 announcement is counterproductive and counter intuitive to modern day forensics.

 In 1992, the FBI issued a report on Bundy and the opening statement was made by Jeff Sessions and it stated that the investigation was essentially “comprehensive” and that there was nothing more to learn as there was little evidence that hadn’t been looked at already by investigators.
 But that report is not accurate to what the individual states and investigators had in their possession, especially WA State.
 WA State has never acknowledged the full findings of Taylor Mountain [see blog post of what was there on this site].
-WA State has denied publicly for decades that anything was found but skulls, jaw fragments and a few bunches of hair – but the map that was released publicly was altered from the original map of the search and rescue teams and the AG Office of WA State only shows two cars or one car at the Taylor Mountain site when in reality it was a major crime scene with multiple vehicles, helicopters and so forth.
+WA State has denied publicly for decades that anything was found but skulls, jaw fragments and a few bunches of hair – but the map that was released publicly was altered from the original map of the search and rescue teams and the AG Office of WA State plays down the Taylor Mountain site when in reality it was a major crime scene with multiple vehicles, helicopters, search and rescue teams from many state agencies and so forth.
 This deception by the FBI and the AG Office of WA breaks all the codes of conduct of federal agencies that I am aware of.
 When I issued complaints for years I was told [and I have this in writing] by all agencies involved that they would not investigate the deception of hiding the evidence that was held in WA State.
 It seems to me that these agencies in this instance are bending the laws and the rules which they apply to others and that they need to be called out on it.
 They are not above the law.

 While I understand that some of this behind the scenes activity such as the recidivism study may not be related to his killing I question whether it is related directly to the cover up of the evidence during that time period by officials not only in Washington State but elsewhere.
 Utah never disclosed that Bundy was dating a woman like Liz who had a child and that they had gone to a party at a prosecutor’s home before his capture.
 Utah and WA State had evidence obtained from crime scenes in both Utah and WA that the officials compared and which could have been used to charge Bundy and they failed to do that instead moving him to Colorado where there were less murders that could be tied to him and far less evidence.
 None of the officials ever disclosed that Bundy had written [typed] a 33-page single spaced document that refuted Ann Rule’s work “Stranger Beside Me” or that he also stated that much of what he gave to Michaud and Aynesworth was in Bundy’s words in 1984 to Robert Keppel [on the unredacted tape] “a lot of fiction done to pander to a reading audience”.
 I personally don’t think it was all fiction – but more typical of Bundy half truths and lies.
 To me, having lived through those years and having known him, he enjoyed embedding small bits of truth into broader lies and misdirection.